-NOTE: Once the new device name is restored in the device, all files saved to USB will now reside in the folder corresponding to the new device name.
+NOTE: After the new device name is restored in the device, all files saved to USB flash drive will now reside in the folder corresponding to the new device name.

-You will need to reboot the device when the restore is complete.
+d.
+Reboot the device when the restore is complete.

 NOTE: If a Device Configuration from one device is loaded onto another device, the Device Name from the Device Configuration will not be stored in the device.